kaspanet/rusty-kaspa/README.md

 cargo run --release --bin kaspad -- --testnet
 ```

+## Enabling wRPC

+wRPC subsystem is disabled by default in `kaspad` and can be enabled via:
+- `--rpclisten-json = <interface:port>` for JSON protocol
+- `--rpclisten-borsh = <interface:port>` for Borsh protocol

+## wRPC to gRPC Proxy

+wRPC to gRPC Proxy is deprecated and no longer supported.

+## JSON and [Borsh](https://borsh.io/) RPC protocols

+In addition to gRPC, Rusty Kaspa integrates an optional wRPC
+subsystem. wRPC is a high-performance, platform-neutral, Rust-centric, WebSocket-framed RPC
+implementation that can use [Borsh](https://borsh.io/) and JSON protocol encoding.

+ JSON protocol messaging
+is similar to JSON-RPC 1.0, but differs from the specification due to server-side
+notifications.

+ [Borsh](https://borsh.io/) encoding is meant for inter-process communication.
+When using [Borsh](https://borsh.io/)
+both client and server should be built from the same codebase.

+JSON protocol is based on
+Kaspa data structures and is data-structure-version agnostic.
+You can connect to the
+JSON endpoint using any WebSocket library.
+Built-in RPC clients for JavaScript and
+TypeScript capable of running in web browsers and Node.js are available as a part of
+the Kaspa WASM framework.

 ## Mining
 Mining is currently supported only on testnet, so once you've setup a test node, follow these instructions: